lunarc/lunarc_docs/docs/manual/manual_quick_reference.md

     #SBATCH -N 4
     #SBACTH --tasks-per-node=20

+COSMOS has 48 cores per node.
+In this system, 192 cores would be allocated through

+    # 80 cores on Aurora
+    #SBATCH -N 4
+    #SBACTH --tasks-per-node=48

 ### Memory per core

 The amount of memory per core is specified in the format